Evan Engram: 2019

-2020 season
+2020

 On April 29, 2020, the Giants picked up the fifth-year option on Engram's contract., worth $6.013 million fully guaranteed for the 2021 season.

-On October 22, 2020, against the Philadelphia Eagles, Engram dropped a critical pass from Daniel Jones on third-and-six at the Eagles 25 yard line ahead of the two-minute warning in the fourth quarter.
-This forced the Giants to punt and lose 21–22 despite the Giants leading 21–16 at the time of Engram's drop.
+On October 22, 2020, against the Eagles, Engram dropped a critical pass from Daniel Jones on third-and-six at the Eagles 25 yard line ahead of the two-minute warning in the fourth quarter.
+This forced the Giants to punt and lose 22-21 despite the Giants leading 21–16 at the time of Engram's drop.
 In Week 12 against the Cincinnati Bengals, he had six receptions for 129 receiving yards in the 19–17 victory.

 Despite being named to his first career Pro Bowl with 63 receptions for 654 yards and a touchdown, Engram struggled during the season with eleven drops which led to three turnovers and cost the Giants a pair of touchdowns.

-2021 season
+2021

 After missing the first two games of the season due to a calf injury, Engram struggled in 2021, and finished the season with 46 receptions for 408 yards and scored three touchdowns in 15 games.
 Towards the end of the season, he was utilized more as a blocking tight end than a receiver.

 Jacksonville Jaguars

+2022

 On March 16, 2022, Engram signed a one-year, $9 million contract with the Jacksonville Jaguars.
-In Week 8, Engram scored his first touchdown as a Jacksonville Jaguar in a 21-17 loss to the Denver Broncos.
-In a 36-22 win in week 14 against the Tennessee Titans, Engram caught a career-high 162 yards on eleven catches with two of those catches going for touchdowns.
+In Week 8, Engram scored his first touchdown as a Jacksonville Jaguar in a 21–17 loss to the Denver Broncos.
+In a 36–22 win in Week 14 against the Tennessee Titans, Engram caught a career-high 162 yards on eleven catches with two of those catches going for touchdowns.
 In Week 16 against the New York Jets, he had seven receptions for 113 receiving yards in the 19–3 victory.
 He finished the 2022 season with 73 receptions for 766 receiving yards and four receiving touchdowns.

-In the Wild Card Round of the playoffs, Engram recorded seven receptions for 93 receiving yard and one receiving touchdown in the 31–30 victory over the Los Angeles Chargers.
+In the Wild Card Round of the playoffs, Engram recorded seven receptions for 93 receiving yards and one receiving touchdown in the 31–30 victory over the Los Angeles Chargers.

+2023

+On March 6, 2023, the Jaguars placed the franchise tag on Engram.
+On July 16, the Jaguars signed Engram to a three-year, $41.25 million deal.
+The new contract included $24 million in guaranteed money.

+Engram finished the season with 114 receptions for 963 receiving yards and four receiving touchdowns.
+He became the eighth tight end in NFL history to record over 100 receptions in a season in the Super Bowl era, and was named to the 2024 Pro Bowl Games as an alternate.